DeadPool-4422/a7y18lte-Resources/README.md

-Sure, I understand.
-Here's a cleaned-up and advanced section of README file containing those details.

 ## Advanced Section
 This advanced section provides some more in-depth instructions for getting information about your device's partitioning and how to use `parted` utility to inspect and modify those partitions.